-If the issue is not resolved during your stay, write an official letter of complaint by registered post to the cottage agency or owner when you get home.
-Check the booking terms and conditions for a complaints procedure.
+If the issue is not resolved during your stay, write an official letter of complaint by registered post to the cottage agency, owner or booking site when you get home.
+Check the booking terms and conditions for the complaints procedure.
 Make sure you keep all subjective personal opinions and emotions out of this letter, and instead just make a clear concise list of all the facts relating to your complaint.

 You need to outline why the holiday did not live up to the contract between yourself and the accommodation provider.
+Was the holiday let dirty or not as advertised?
+Did the photos bear little resemblance to the disappointing reality?
 Make sure you read through all the marketing material used to sell the holiday as well as the terms and conditions of your booking.

 Give each item its own numbered paragraph, matching these numbers up with the supporting evidence.
 Also, make a note of the time and date each issue was reported, what the response was and what action has been taken so far.

-If you feel that action was inadequate, state clearly why you think that was the case and how it continued to affect your holiday.
+If you feel that the problem wasn’t resolved even though you gave them to chance, state clearly why you think that was the case and how it affected your holiday.

 Complain to a trade body